The ZX Spectrum +2 was Amstrad's first Spectrum, coming shortly after their purchase of the Spectrum range and "Sinclair" brand in 1986.

 Immediate problems often experienced with a Spectrum +2 which hasn't been used for a long time are poor program loading performance due to a dirty read head (easily cured with a little isopropyl alcohol on a cotton bud (or better, a chamois stick), or worn drive belt issues.

 Over time without use, the main drive belt develops a pronounced and very visible (when you turn the pulley) kink where it has been parked stationary over the drive motor pulley wheel.
 This causes poor loading performance as the belt "skips" each time the kink passes over the capstan..
 Replacing the belt is a simple task and I always have them available in the Sinclair Sales pages of the Sinclair section of the website.
-Instructions are available in the Repairs & Servicing section, including advice on how to check the azimuth (head alignment).
+Instructions are available in the Repairs & Servicing section, including advice on how to check the azimuth (head alignment) and how to cure other cassette loading issues.

 The small belt rarely gives problems even now, and doesn't seem to perish.
 They are available in the Sinclair Sales section if you need a replacement though.